preciofishbone/OmniaDocsG2/setup/processmanagement/index.rst

 Title property
 ---------------
-In order for the Process Picker to be able to work as expected, the property "Title" must be added to the queryable properties for Process.
+In order for the Process Picker to be able to work as expected, the property "Title" must be present in the queryable properties for Process.

 .. image:: title-quey-1.png
 .. image:: title-quey-2.png